-We are seeing rates in health care spending on the rise – but also increased rate of chronic diseases such as diabetes, heart disease, heart failure, hypertension, and obesity; many of these could be prevented with a few behavior modifications in our nutrition and physical activity.
+Healthcare spending is on the rise, but so are chronic diseases such as diabetes, heart disease, heart failure, hypertension, and obesity – many of which could be prevented with a few behavior changes in our nutrition and physical activity.

-Spending more on health care is not making us healthier nor bringing us longevity; we are realizing that prevention is considerably cheaper than managing any health condition and/or chronic disease.
+Spending more on healthcare is not making us healthier or bringing us longevity; we realize that prevention is considerably cheaper than managing any health condition and/or chronic disease.
 As a result, wellness is getting a lot of attention lately as we become more aware that we own our health and have complete control of our wellness.

 The wellness program may offer risk assessments, screenings, flexibility for time to exercise, healthier snacking options in vending machines, behavior modification, educational and tobacco cessation programs, and much more.
-Access to a wellness program gives the employee the opportunity to take care of their health on a more regular basis and reduce stress.
+Access to a wellness program allows the employee to take care of their health regularly and reduce stress.
 Offering incentives may also be used to encourage employee participation and increase engagement.

 Here are a few low-cost tips to get you started on spreading workplace wellness and transforming your organization into one of the best places to work:

 - Fitness Trackers: Fitness trackers can encourage employees to increase their steps while being more active through participation in challenges that will keep them motivated and mindful of their health and nutrition choices.
-Office challenges are a fun way to increase steps and also build camaraderie.
-Award prizes for the top stepper, wellness champion, best effort, etc.
+Office challenges are a fun way to increase steps and build camaraderie – award prizes for the top stepper, wellness champion, best effort, etc.

 - Walking Meetings: Incorporate moving meetings to stimulate creativity and new ideas by walking around the building.
 Physical activity gives you energy and makes you feel more alert.

 - Wellness Communications: Communication is the key to a successful wellness program.
-Get employees excited and engaged by sending wellness communications that provide ideas, strategies, short articles, tips, recipes, reminders and more.
-Create awareness posters and flyers to display around the office and coordinate your content with the seasons of the year, and monthly health observances.
+Get employees excited and engaged by sending wellness communications that provide ideas, strategies, short articles, tips, recipes, reminders, and more.
+Create awareness posters and flyers to display around the office, coordinate your content with the year’s seasons and monthly health observances.